Global Communications and Computing

 The changes firstly set the owner (uid is User id) to the main user who will be the only one who will be able to set timestamps.
 The second change means that the mask which sets the file permissions allows everyone read write and execute access rather than just the owner and group (adm is a group which most users with administrators will belong to or can be added to) - you may want to keep that tighter.

 Ubuntu (and therefore Mint) have changed the mount points for USB drives from /media/USB_DRIVE_NAME to /media/USERNAME/USB_DRIVE_NAME.
-This is very logical as it makes it clear who mounted the drive as has permissions to modify it as one switches users.
-I however have always continued to mount mine to /media/USB_DRIVE_NAME.
+This is very logical as it makes it clear who mounted the drive and has permissions to modify it as one switches users.
+It is however inconvenient with multiple users sharing disks and inconsisten with our data drive mounted at /media/DATA.
+So I however have always continued to mount mine to /media/USB_DRIVE_NAME.
 One can change the behaviour by using a udev feature in Ubuntu 13.04 and higher based distributions (needs udisks version 2.0.91 or higher).

 Create and edit a new file /etc/udev/rules.d/99-udisks2.rules

 sudo xed /etc/udev/rules.d/99-udisks2.rules